 These security interventions are often conducted by officious and humourless agents who seem to revel in their authority.

-From my visit in 1994 I had memories of disgusting toilets as most (except ones for the “oldy and weekly” or in the newly built hotels) were squat toilets.
+From my visit in 1994 I had memories of disgusting toilets.
+Except the odd ones for the “oldy and weakly” or in the newly built hotels most were squat toilets.
 They stank.
 A pungent acrid smell.
-It was as if they had never been cleaned.
+As if they had never been cleaned.

-Also as I can’t squat and stay balanced … I always face a visit with some trepidation!
+Also as I can’t squat and stay balanced … so I always face a visit with lots of angst!
 Since then these were my bleak memories of Chinese toilets.

 Returning over twenty years later I expected a major improvement.
 In many places there is.
 But vestiges of the “old” system persist.
-There are still many squat toilets but in hopefully there is also a sit down version.
+There are still many squat toilets but usually at least one sit down version.

 The smell … hasn’t changed.
-Usually they stink … feeling like a nose assault.
+A nose assaulting stink!

-However there are some exceptions.
-The condition of public toilets in Pingyao was pleasantly surprising.
+However there are some pleasant exceptions.
+The condition of the public toilet in Pingyao was pleasantly surprising.
 As I went through a curtained door expecting the worst there was this pleasant smelling, absolutely spotless facility.

-Others like the squat toilet on the bullet train are places to avoid.
+Others like the squat toilets on the bullet train are places to avoid.
 They are horrible!